bytebase/bytebase.com-old/content/docs/en/features/vcs-integration/troubleshoot.md

 ### OAuth CORS error with old GitLab version

-When using old GitLab version (e.g. 9.4.0) to setup VCS integration, you may encounter OAuth error https://github.com/bytebase/bytebase/issues/467:
+When using old GitLab version (e.g. 9.4.0) to setup VCS integration, you may encounter OAuth error like [this one](https://github.com/bytebase/bytebase/issues/467):

 ![oauth-failed](/static/docs/en/features/vcs-integration/troubleshoot/oauth-failed.webp)